Embraer S.A. (ERJ) Shares Up Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Overweight” to ERJ, setting the target price at $23 in the report published on January 20th of the previous year.

-After a stumble in the market that brought ERJ to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.28% of gains for the given period.
+After a stumble in the market that brought ERJ to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.57% of loss for the given period.

 Stock Fundamentals for ERJ